 After we landed we departed the plane without acknowledging each other.
 I’d say I lost sight of him but the truth is I didn’t even look back.

 I can’t express what an odd and uncommon situation this was for me.
-I don’t connect to strangers like this ever.
+I don’t ever connect to strangers like this.
 I mean, I doubt many folks connect with strangers in this particular way but more generally I just don’t connect with strangers on any kind of level.
-It takes a lot for me to warm up to folks but in a lot of ways I feel like this man and I slipped almost immediately into a very intimate and well understood arrangement.
+It takes a lot for me to warm up to folks but in a lot of ways I feel like this man and I slipped almost immediately into a very intimate and well understood arrangement without speaking a word.

 I’ve thought back on this encountered off and on over the years but I’ve never really told anyone about it.
 I’ve never been quite sure what to make of it and I’m not entirely pleased with how I acted.
 I’m always hard on myself for how folks interact with me but really I’ve crafted these defences because I’m terrified of real connections.
 This man was bold enough and savvy enough to find the EXACT path through and connect with me on something I really enjoyed and I just… let it all pass by.